Browser does not support script.

 You can use the following procedures to make sure that the data recorded reflect the actual facts, events, responses and observations:

 You can use the following methods to ensure accurate, standardised and consistent data transcription, digitisation or entry in a database or spreadsheet:

-Guidance on interview transcription methods and quality control can be found on the UK Data Archive website.
+Guidance on interview transcription methods and quality control can be found on the UK Data Service website.